umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Schedueld-Publishing/index.md

 6. After selecting ***Schedule*** a window shows up with two options
 7. Select ***Set date*** in the ***Unpublish at*** section
 8. Pick a date in the calendar and a time in the bottom in of the calendar
-9. the page will be unpublished at the date and time that you set
+9. The page will be unpublished at the date and time that you set